kazabooboo/TheGizraWay/src/index.md

 title: Home
 ---

-The Gizra Way is a set of best practice and standardisation for development team and project managers that aim to deliver 100% successful project.
+The Gizra Way is a set of best practice and Standardization for development team and project managers that aim to deliver 100% successful project.